 9. Stay Above the Minimum Winter Indoor Temperature

-A common cold season question: What should I set my HVAC temperature to during the winter?
-But it’s not a one number kind of answer because it depends on many factors.
-However, it is important to keep your home system no lower than 55 degrees Fahrenheit.
-This is vital to keep pipes from freezing and causing other substantial issues.
+A common cold season question: What should I set the temperature to during the winter?
+It’s not a one number kind of answer, because it depends on many factors.
+However, it is important to keep your home no less than 55 degrees Fahrenheit.
+This could be viewed as the ultimate minimum.
+This temperature is vital to keep pipes from freezing and causing other substantial issues.
 And if going away for the weekend, keep the heat on and consider this number a helpful minimum!

 10. Winterize Your AC System